 Another, less obvious grievance is the UFB idea known as equivalence.

-A supermarket chain like Countdown usually pays less for products than the wholesale price paid by a corner dairy.
+A supermarket chain like Countdown pays less for products than the wholesale price paid by a corner dairy.
 They get economies of scale.
 Countdown buys tins of baked beans from a wholesaler at a lower price than dairies pay.